 If your all-terrain vehicle is damaged in a collision with another ATV or off-road vehicle, or a collision with a stationary object such as a tree or fence, that damage could take your ATV off the trails for a long time—or forever if it's totaled beyond repair.
 But you can get back out there as soon as possible as long as you have collision coverage on your Ontario ATV insurance policy.
 It's an optional addition that protects you against financial loss by covering the cost of repair or replacement for your damaged property so you can get back to enjoying ATV adventures on the open trail.

-Along with collisions, having this additional coverage on your Ontario ATV insurance means you can recover the cost of repair or replacement in the event of an upset, which is when your TV tips or rolls over and suffers damage.
+Along with collisions, having this additional coverage option on your Ontario ATV insurance means you can recover the cost of repair or replacement in the event of an upset, which is when your TV tips or rolls over and suffers damage.
 For example, if you accidentally backed into a fence post or got too close to a tree and your machine suffered damage, it would be considered a collision.
 But if you misjudge the steepness of a slope or take an unstable corner at full speed and your ATV tips onto its side or rolls and lands upside down, it's considered an upset.
 Both those scenarios require collision and upset coverage on your Ontario ATV insurance in order for you to get insurance compensation for the damage.

 Collisions and upsets are not the only ways your all-terrain vehicle can be damaged.
 If you hit wildlife with your ATV or get a cracked windshield from flying pebbles, that type of damage isn't going to be covered by collision and upset.
-You need optional coverage for comprehensive on your Ontario ATV insurance to get compensation in those types of scenarios.
-Comprehensive will also help you recoup financial losses in the event of theft, vandalism, fire, lightning strikes and other harsh weather conditions that are specified on your policy.
+You need optional coverage for comprehensive coverage on your Ontario ATV insurance to get compensation in those types of scenarios.
+Comprehensive coverage will also help you recoup financial losses in the event of theft, vandalism, fire, lightning strikes and other harsh weather conditions that are specified on your policy.
 For newer ATVs, there's also the option of physical damage coverage, which is a specific type of ATV insurance that includes both comprehensive and collision or upset.

 To provide an example of ATV insurance quotes for different machines, we have included a chart below.